 Find some healthier sweet alternatives to refined sugar.

-Stocking your kitchen with fruits, dark chocolate and other healthy sweet treats without refined sugars are a great way to make sure you don’t stuff yourself with Peppridge Farm next time you're craving something sweet.
-Fruits like berries and oranges or tropical fruits like papaya and pineapple all satisfy a sweet tooth, but don’t contain refined sugar and are packed with nutrients such as antioxidants, vitamins and minerals.
-When you’re looking for healthier sweet alternatives, look out for products that are lower calorie, don’t contain any refined sugar and are as natural as possible.
+Stocking your kitchen with fruits, dark chocolate and other healthy sweet treats without refined sugars is a great way to make sure you don’t stuff yourself with Peppridge Farm next time you're craving something sweet.
+Fruits like berries and oranges or tropical fruits like papaya and pineapple all satisfy a sweet tooth but don’t contain refined sugar, and are packed with nutrients such as antioxidants, vitamins and minerals.
+When you’re looking for healthier sweet alternatives, look out for products that are low in calories, don’t contain any refined sugar and are as natural as possible.
 Make sure to stay away from synthetic sweeeteners like aspartame and sucralose.
 While they don’t contain any calories, research has shown that zero calorie sweeteners can actually exacerbate cravings for refined sugar.

 Get the sugar out of the house.

 This one might sound like a no-brainer, but believe us: it’s easier said than done.
 Most of us inherently have an outsized understanding of our own willpower; just because there’s some Ben & Jerry’s in the freezer, doesn’t mean you're going to eat it!
 However most experts agree you’re setting yourself up for failure by doing this.
-By seeing sugary products every day, they’re kept at top of mind, which is great fuel to kickstart cravings.
-Easy access to sugary foods also monumentally increases the chances that we’ll end up eating them at some point.
-It doesn’t take a huge craving to convince yourself you can eat a bowl of sugary cereal.
-However it does take a huge craving to convince yourself you should drive to the store and buy some.
-It might not sound like a huge inconvenience now, but when you’re in the moment of a craving, having to procure those foods from an outside source makes all the difference when it comes to giving in to your sugar cravings or overcoming them.
+Just seeing sugary products every day keeps them at top of mind, which is great fuel to kickstart cravings.
+Easy access to sugary foods also monumentally increases the chances that you’ll end up eating them at some point.
+While it doesn’t take a huge craving to convince yourself you can eat a bowl of sugary cereal, it does take a huge craving to convince yourself you should drive to the store and buy some.
+It might not sound like a big inconvenience now, but when a craving hits, having to procure those foods from an outside source makes all the difference.